Azure/azure-powershell/src/ResourceMover/docs/Get-AzResourceMoverRequiredForResources.md

 ```

 ## DESCRIPTION
-List of the move resources for which an arm resource is required for.<br>The 'Get-AzResourceMoverRequiredForResources' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.<br>However, for move collections with moveType 'RegionToZone' dependencies are automatically added to the move collection once 'Resolve-AzResourceMoverMoveCollectionDependency' is executed.
+List of the move resources for which an arm resource is required for.<br>The 'Get-AzResourceMoverRequiredForResources' command is applicable for 'RegionToRegion' type move collections.<br>However, for move collections with moveType 'RegionToZone' dependencies are automatically added to the move collection once 'Resolve-AzResourceMoverMoveCollectionDependency' is executed.
+Please refer to 'Resolve-AzResourceMoverMoveCollectionDependency' command documentation for additional details.

 ## EXAMPLES